baden1/PatternAnalysis-2025/recognition/alzheimers_classification_47442614/README.md

 The aim of this project is to make use of MRI scan images of brains in the ADNI dataset to classify the presence of Alzheimer's disease.
 Making use of the powerful convolutional neural network (CNN) ConvNeXt, we aim to achieve a predictive accuracy of at least 80% in testing.

-ConvNeXt (Liu et al., 2022) is a modern CNN designed to match the performance of Vision Transformers (ViTs) while keeping the efficiency and learning patterns of CNNs.
+ConvNeXt [[1](https://doi.org/10.1109/CVPR52688.2022.00547)] is a modern CNN designed to match the performance of Vision Transformers (ViTs) while keeping the efficiency and learning patterns of CNNs.
 Based on the ResNet-50 architecture, it was updated using design ideas from transformer models.

 ## Environment Setup